 Clinicians can also access previous records of a patient, and use the available reports to warn of potential problems such as incompatible drugs.
 Physicians or nurses can check on the outcomes of individuals or groups of patients and perform research studies.

 Laboratory data can also be entered or accessed from distant sites, assisting prompt and effective patient management.
 Further more, the database can be used to remotly track patient outcomes, compliance with therapy and to record surgical procedures that are done outside the hospital.

-We use QR codes on all our Health Care Cards, by doing so, we have made the process of accessing your medical information faster and easier during an emergency and when visiting the doctor.
+We use QR codes on all our Health Care Cards, by doing so, we have made the process of accessing your medical information much faster and easier during an emergency and when visiting the doctor.
 QR codes are often used in hospitals on patient wristbands, medication bottles and supplies.
 As a result, medical personnel are familiar with QR barcodes and know how to scan them using mobile phones.

 All the above points clearly show that the Health Care Database provides univeral accessibility of vital health care infomation for doctors and medical facilities when it's needed in order to improve patient safety, quality of care and also to save life.